Dental Bridges An Overview

-Missing teeth can have a domino effect on your dental health, leading to premature aging in your face and damage to remaining teeth.
-The bony ridge where the tooth root once was begins to disintegrate, allowing the bone and gum to shrink and remaining teeth to shift position.
+Missing teeth can have a domino effect on your dental health, leading to premature aging in your face and damage to your remaining teeth.
+The bony ridge where the tooth root once was begins to disintegrate, allowing the bone and gum to shrink and the remaining teeth to shift position.
 Addressing tooth loss immediately is important and can help to avoid further dental problems.

-Sandy Springs dentist Dr. Brenda Paulen offers several options for replacing lost teeth, from crown style bridges to partial dentures for patients who gave lost multiple top or bottom teeth.
+Sandy Springs dentist Dr. Brenda Paulen offers several options for replacing lost teeth, from crown-style bridges to partial dentures for patients who have lost multiple top or bottom teeth.
 Dr. Paulen has incorporated some of the latest dental technology into her practice, including the i-Tero intra-oral digital scanner, which enables her to take impressions for dental restorations without using messy and uncomfortable putty trays.

 Dental Bridges What to Expect

 Traditional Dental Bridges